-The COVID-19 situation has brought the world and their governments, economies and businesses to a complete halt.
+The COVID-19 situation has brought the world and its governments, economies, and businesses to a complete halt.
 But if you look closely, you’ll see hidden opportunities and entrepreneurial innovation between the chaos.

-For example, The Black Death which took place in the 1300s in Europe resulted in breaking the long unjustly feudal system and replacing it with a more advanced system in the form of an employment contract.
+For example, The Black Death in the 1300s in Europe resulted in breaking the long unjust feudal system and replacing it with a more advanced system in the form of an employment contract.
 Then there was the 100-year war between England and France.

-What this war brought, asides from unfortunate suffering and deaths, was the innovation drive that drastically improved agricultural productivity and boosted the economy.
+This war brought, aside from unfortunate suffering and deaths, the innovation drive that drastically improved agricultural productivity and boosted the economy.

 With chaos comes opportunity

-Turning to some of the recent events, the SARS pandemic of 2002-2004 paved the way for Ali Baba, an e-commerce company which has today established itself as the forefront retailer in whole Asia.
-This growth was a result of humans’ deep fear of travelling and human contact, exactly what we are facing today due to COVID-19.
+Turning to some recent events, the SARS pandemic of 2002-2004 paved the way for Ali Baba.
+This e-commerce company has today established itself as the forefront retailer in the whole of Asia.
+This growth resulted from humans’ deep fear of traveling and human contact, precisely what we are facing today due to COVID-19.

-Another event which paved the way for companies to shine in the midst of darkness was the financial crises of 2008.
-Startups like Airbnb and Uber took an opportunity and the whole west side of the world looked at them as a new way of living, forcing people to start saving and sharing their assets in the form of renting out the spare space in the house and carpooling with strangers going in the same direction.
-Even video games saw an opportunity in this crises.
+Another event that paved the way for companies to shine amid darkness was the financial crisis of 2008.
+Startups like Airbnb and Uber took an opportunity, and the whole west side of the world looked at them as a new way of living, forcing people to start saving and sharing their assets in the form of renting out spare space in the house and carpooling with strangers going in the same direction.
+Even video games saw an opportunity in this crisis.
 Video games companies like Nexon in Asia and King in the west changed their paid business model to a free-to-play business model.

-Now with COVID-19, we are already experiencing a shift in how consumers and businesses interact.
+With COVID-19, we are already experiencing a shift in how consumers and businesses interact.
 Remote working is becoming a new norm and is being encouraged by both tech and non-tech companies around the globe.
-Most of the airlines are going through an immense loss and retail stores are going out of stock as there are no products available on the market.
-Even though some of these changes are for a short period of time and will get back on their feet after the pandemic, some will face the heat for decades to come.
+Most airlines are going through an immense loss and retail stores are going out of stock as there are no products on the market.
+Even though some of these changes are for a short period and will get back on their feet after the pandemic, some will face the heat for decades to come.

-Historically, the three spheres of biology, psychology and economy have directly been affected by the global outbreak of pandemics.
-Although the mortality and morbidity rate of the disease varies in intensity which in effect, increases or decreases the speed of its spread.
+Historically, the three spheres of biology, psychology, and economy have directly been affected by the global outbreak of pandemics.
+The coronavirus pandemic dropped DUI rates and fatal accidents due to the rise in remote working.

 Let us now look at the effects of the pandemic on the three spheres above in more detail.
-Naturally, the biological effects have been immense and have hit the elderly section of society in a larger proportion.
-Psychologically speaking we have seen double negatives — firstly, the unprecedented lockdown on humans have created low morale everywhere in the world and has increased the levels of isolation as global travel has been banned.
-Secondly, the outlook of investors on the stock market has come down which has brought economies of the world to its knees.
+Naturally, the biological effects have been immense and have hit the elderly section of society more significantly.
+Psychologically speaking, we have seen double negatives.
+Firstly, the unprecedented lockdown on humans has created low morale everywhere in the world and has increased isolation levels as global travel has been banned.
+Secondly, investors’ outlook on the stock market has come down, which has brought the world’s economies to their knees.
 Lastly, the unforeseen calamity has destroyed supply chains everywhere which would inadvertently reduce global GDP.

-Adapting to these grave circumstances, a business will require long term model changes.
+Adapting to these grave circumstances, a business will require long-term model changes.
 We should expect to see costs of services and prices coming down in the recession following the psychological and economic effects.
-Ironically, it is because of the adverse consequences of the pandemic, which brings about new entrepreneurial innovation and new business strategies as well.
+Ironically, it is because of the adverse consequences of the pandemic which bring about new entrepreneurial innovation and new business strategies as well.
 Startups and new business models are gaining traction at a high rate.
-The following 3 macro innovations are expected to stay beyond the current COVID-19 world.
+The following three macro innovations will stay beyond the current COVID-19 world.

 Reliable supply chains

-The nature of global supply chains have traditionally been quite solid in terms of reserving quality and at the same time keeping a low cost profile.
+Global supply chains have traditionally been quite solid in reserving quality while keeping a low-cost profile.
 However, this pandemic has taught the world that the old system lacks resilience.
 For example, as China has scaled down production, we are seeing an immediate impact on global supply.
 Therefore, a systematic change in the models of distribution, third-party logistics, and the coordination and tracking of supplies is needed across the globe to match their demands.

-To this end, technological advancement in sectors such 5G, robotics, Internet of Things and blockchain is required so that vendors can interlink and create a reliable and robust web of supply chains.
-Additionally, the involvement of self-driving cars and delivery drones will increase as e-commerce will evolve.
-We can imagine companies such as Amazon and Ali Baba to compete for these advance changes in the supply chain in the years to come.
+To this end, technological advancement in sectors such as 5G, robotics, the Internet of Things, and blockchain is required so that vendors can interlink and create a reliable and robust web of supply chains.
+Additionally, the involvement of self-driving cars and delivery drones will increase as e-commerce evolves.
+We can imagine companies such as Amazon and Ali Baba competing for these progressive changes in the supply chain in the years to come.

 A move towards digital bureaucracy

 This pandemic has undoubtedly changed the nature of governance in several nations.
 For example, South Korea had acted swiftly in terms of testing the majority of its population and tagging its citizens through smartphones which shielded others.
-And, in Wuhan, China we have seen the construction of a hospital at record speed.
-All these positive changes could have been implemented globally if there had been more smart cities around the world.
+And in Wuhan, China, we have seen the construction of a hospital at record speed.
+All these positive changes could have been implemented globally if more smart cities had existed.

-A study by the University of Glasgow revealed that only 27 out of 5,500 large size cities are leading stringent changes to accommodate the current situation.
-Smart governments need to be developed in order to deal with future catastrophes.
-Companies such as Microsoft, Siemens and Cisco will benefit with such a paradigm shift towards digital governance.
+A study by the University of Glasgow revealed that only 27 out of 5,500 large cities are leading stringent changes to accommodate the current situation.
+Smart governments need to be developed to deal with future catastrophes.
+Companies such as Microsoft, Siemens, and Cisco will benefit from a paradigm shift towards digital governance.

 Digital mental health support